Faculty & Contacts

 Keith has been in the EMS field since 1994.
 He successfully completed the Columbus State Paramedic program in 1996.
 He began his career in 1994 as an Advanced EMT, then Paramedic and Field Training Officer for Rural Metro.
 Seeking a more challenging career, he became employed at Mt.
 Carmel Connection in 1998 as a MICU Paramedic.
 He also became a Clinical Preceptor for Columbus State at this time.
 He is currently an EMT Instructor at Columbus State and a full time Lieutenant for Delaware County EMS.

-Michael Hicks (Adjunct Faculty)
+Michael Hicks, LPC (Adjunct Faculty)

 Chris McKenzie (Adjunct Faculty)